Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

    and break **first**.
 2. Players will **not** pass Critical Underflow <img style="height:1em" src="{{site.baseurl}}/assets/images/ultimates/top/03/debuffs/critical_underflow_bug.png">
    and Critical Performance <img style="height:1em" src="{{site.baseurl}}/assets/images/ultimates/top/03/debuffs/critical_performance_bug.png">.

+Also note that because all players have gone through all the previous roles, they have the *Underflow Debugger* and *Performance Debugger* buffs that prevent them from receiving *Critical Underflow Bug* and *Critical Performance Bug* again (the Nisis).

+Thus, this final set of towers is **free movement**, as the Nisis will not be passed, even if players bump into one another.

 <table>
   <tr>